 MUSC U100.
-Recital Attendance (1) Appreciation of music styles through attendance at USC Upstate and community music performances.
-Students document concert attendance by submitting concert reports.
-Attendance required at Music Friday performances.
-Required of music majors for six semesters.
+Recital Attendance (1) Appreciation of music styles through attendance at USC Upstate and approved community music performances.
+Students document concert attendance by submitting concert reflections.
+Attendance required at Music Friday performances, concerts by USC Upstate ensembles, and lectures and performances by guest artists.
+May be repeated for up to three credits.
 Pass/fail credit.